-The Computing department aims to develop e-confident learners who have an understanding of Computer Science and the processes that run in the background of any computer system; whether that is through the study of computation or even learning programming skills.
+The modern world runs on computers and ICT based systems.
+As such the Computing department aims to develop e-confident learners who have an understanding of Computer Science and the processes that run in the background of any computer system; whether that is through the study of computation or learning programming skills.
 Alongside this we will develop an understanding of how you can use ICT as a tool for finding things out, developing ideas, making things happen and exchanging and sharing information.
+Creating confident, competent learners and users of computers is the foundation of our work as a department.

 Key stage 3 students follow a hands-on course that covers office applications, new media (such as video and animation), programming and safe and effective use of the internet.
 A key principle of the department is to develop skills which can be interchanged between subjects and departments, e.g. to help with monitoring experiments in Science and composition in Music.
-In Years 10 and 11, students can study for a full GCSE in either ICT or Computer Science, with both courses developing both an in-depth knowledge, as well as practical skills in the subject area.
+In Years 10 and 11, students can study for a GCSE in Computer Science; a course which offers both an in-depth knowledge, as well as practical skills in the subject area.
 In the Associated Sixth Form, students can currently opt either for an A Level equivalent qualification in IT or a full traditional A Level in Computer Science.

 It is our aim to try and enhance student learning through extra-curricular activities throughout the year as well.
-These take the form of programming clubs and IT based clubs, such as Mr Butcher's BBC micro:bit club.
-We also provide access to the IT suite most days of the week in order for students to work on IT-based projects or homework.
+These take the form of programming clubs and IT based clubs, such as the videogame design club in the summer term and BBC micro:bit club in the autumn where we experiment with both the microcomputer and robotics.
+We also provide access to the IT suite most days of the week in order for students to work on IT-based projects or homework should it be required on a lunchtime.